Version 0.60.0

 Note

-By default, an open parameter is only requested from the user when it is actually used during runtime of the 3d model script.
-This means for the above example that the parameter won't turn up in the auto-generated GUI if the last line including the echo is deleted.
-The idea behind this is, to avoid cluttering the control panel with open parameters that have no influence onto the 3d model.
+By default, an open parameter is only requested from the user when it is actually used during the runtime of the 3D model script.
+This means that in the above example, the parameter won't appear in the auto-generated GUI if the last line including the echo is deleted.
+The idea behind this is to avoid cluttering the control panel with open parameters that have no influence on the 3D model.
+The visibility rules section explains this concept in more detail.

-Although open parameters can be defined and used in non-global scopes, i.e. inside higher statement blocks, its identifier must be unique within all open parameters of the package.
+Although open parameters can be defined and used in non-global scopes, i.e., inside higher statement blocks, their identifiers must be unique within all open parameters of the package.

 The following three attributes are mandatory for all open parameters: